orcasound/orcasite/README.md

 #### Developing in Docker

-At the moment, the `docker-compose` file uses bind mounting for the source files (`assets`, `config`, `lib`, `test`, `mix.exs`, and `mix.lock`), which means if you edit the source on your host file system, the changes will get picked up and hot reloaded in your browser.
+At the moment, the `docker-compose` file uses bind mounting for the source files (`assets`, `config`, `lib`, `test`, `mix.exs`, and `mix.lock`), which means if you edit the source on your host file system, the changes will get picked up and host reloaded in your browser.

 However, please note that installed packages are not shared with the host file system, which means node packages and hexes need to be installed by running `mix deps.get` and `npm install` inside the `phoenix` container.
 The best way to do this is to use `docker-compose exec`